 *Post includes affiliate links

 The Easiest Way To Organize Your Desk

 It seems overwhelming, you don’t know where to start.
 Am I right?
-I get it.
-It overwhelms me too.
+But you’re not alone… it overwhelms me too.

-But here’s the real truth… clutter in your workspace competes for your attention.
-It robs you of time, focus and creative freedom.
-A cluttered space equates to a cluttered mind.
+Clutter in your workspace competes for your attention.
+It robs you of time, focus, and creative freedom.
+In other words, a cluttered space equates to a cluttered mind!
 It’s really true.